Skip to menu Skip to content Skip to footer

 Equity scholarships

-If you’re a future undergraduate student experiencing financial hardship, you may be eligible for an equity scholarship upon submitting your university preferences through your state or territory’s tertiary admissions centre (QTAC, for those studying in Queensland).
+If you’re experiencing financial hardship that makes it hard to afford university, you may be eligible for an equity scholarship.
+This is often determined when submitting your university preferences through your state or territory’s tertiary admissions centre (QTAC, for those studying in Queensland).

-As an indication, at UQ, you may be eligible for this type of scholarship (called the UQ Link Scholarship) if you’re living in a household that’s gross income is less than $100,000 per year, and you’re an Australian or New Zealand citizen, or Australian permanent resident.
+At UQ, you may be eligible for this type of scholarship (called the UQ Link Scholarship) if you live in a household with a gross income less than $100,000 per year.
+You also need to be an Australian or New Zealand citizen (or Australian permanent resident).

 To apply for this scholarship, you must complete the 'financial hardship' category when submitting your university preferences through QTAC.
 If you mark this category, you will automatically be considered for an equity scholarship through the Educational Access Scheme.